OData Connector - Consuming Data

 </odata>

-Values shown in italics need to be modified.
+Values in italics must be adjusted.

-Microsoft Outlook Online (only http, no OData)
+Microsoft Outlook Online (http only, no OData)

 <property name="authenticationType" value="OAUTH2"/> // value has to be OAUTH2